If you aren’t familiar with grilling a Boston Butt (shoulder), the first thing you need to know is you can’t rush it.

 Generously rub your butt with the rub recipe above.
 If you plan ahead, you can wrap it up and let it sit overnight in the refrigerator to allow the spices to penetrate the meat.

-Heat your grill to 225 degrees and place meat on the grill.
-Indirect heat works the best and add your favorite soaked wood chips to add the smoked flavor
+Heat your grill to 225 degrees and place brisket on the grill.
+Indirect heat works best.
+Add your favorite wood chips to add the smoke flavor that launches any shoulder.

-Plan on grilling/smoking the pork about 60 minutes for every pound in the roast.
+Plan on grilling/smoking the pork about 60 minutes for every pound of the shoulder.

 Allow the smoked meat to cool down for about an hour after you remove from the grill.